stevebeer/openvpn-server/README.md

 editing, as well as a script for easily generating client .ovpn profiles after setting up the server.

-To follow this guide, you will need to have a Raspberry Pi Model B or later, an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your router or gateway.
-You will also need to have your router assign a static IP address to your Pi and forward port 1194; consult your router manufacturer's documentation to do this.
+To follow this guide, you will need to have a Raspberry Pi Model B or later (so long as it has an ethernet port), an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your router or gateway.
+You will also need to have your router assign a static IP address to your Pi and forward port 1194;
+consult your router manufacturer's documentation to do this.
 You should also find your Pi's local IP address on your network and the public IP address of your network and write them down before beginning.
 Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard.

 Server-Side Setup
 -----------------